photo/frontend/documentation/faq/ProAccounts.markdown

 * Switch storage options as many times as you wish (Free users can switch once)
 * Top level domain support at yourdomain.com

+<a href="https://trovebox.com/plans">Check out our chart</a> for the full breakdown.

 ## How much does a Pro account cost?
 A Pro account costs $29.99 a year.